muazsh/ContainerQueryLibrary/README.md

 	*  Complexity: O(n).

 * Join:
-	*  It Allows to join 2 containers of any type based on a shared data member.
+	*  It joins 2 containers of any type based on a shared data member.
   *  Returns: a map whose key is the joining data member and whose value is a pair of containers(subsets of original 2 containers) of elements share the same value of the key.
 	*  Usage:
   ```